Gordon: He couldn't possibly mean...

 - According to the doctor, pirates and ninjas originally became rivals because the ninjas thought it would be funny.

-- And the McNinja clan got started when a pirate band attacked Ireland in winter and the villagers counterattacked using frozen four-leaf clovers as shurikens.
+- The McNinja clan of ninja got its start when a pirate band attacked Ireland in winter and the villagers counterattacked using frozen four-leaf clovers as shuriken.
+A ninja who happened to witness this decided they had potential and trained them.

 - The "Ninjas vs. Pirates" wallpaper from the Dan and Mab's Furry Adventures download page is a uniquely Amberish take on the subject.
 There's actually a funny story behind it...

-- Saudia Arabia and Somalia's fight in Scandinavia and the World, considering that Somalia is a pirate, and Saudi Arabia is a 'ninja'note
+- Saudi Arabia and Somalia's fight in Scandinavia and the World, considering that Somalia is a pirate, and Saudi Arabia is a 'ninja'note

 - Subverted in 70-Seas, the ragtag crew of Privateers includes a ninja, ten-year old Nikol Mimagi.
 Who has some disagreements with the others, particularly concerning Honor Before Reason (or just a child rebelling against adoptive parent, considering her age and how Serra tends to treat her), but she doesn't particularly have anything against pirates.